jgautier75/orm-usm/README.md

 - AuditEvent: These objects are serialized in json before being persisted in rdbms
 - AuditScope: A nested object of AuditEvent
 - ApiError: Standard POJO returned as json when an error occurs in REST controllers

+**2024-02-19** Update:

+Integrating kafka with protobuf is not an easy thing.

+Indeed, the problem with kafka & protobuf in a native image is that compilation succeeds but fails at runtime.

+Thus, the reflect-config.json file grew up to more than 500 lines with kafka & protobuf integration.

 **Youtube Spring I/O**: